Interested in downloading one of our Water Conservation Tips flyers? Click here: Water Conservation Tips Flyer

 - Apply a layer of organic mulch around plants to reduce moisture loss and keep weeds down.

-- Ask your local nursery for the types of plants that will save you water.
+- Ask your local nursery for advice on less thirsty plants.
 Water wise plants can be beautiful as well as practical.

 - Use a broom to sweep pavement.
-Using the hose to wash down sidewalks, driveways, and patios wastes water and money.
+Using the hose to wash down sidewalks, driveways, and patios is prohibited.

 - Use a spray nozzle with a shutoff handle on your hose so water doesn’t flow continuously.